Knowledge base

 How to create a sender identity

-Create a sender identity
+Add a sender identity from the dashboard

-View of the sender identities page
+View of the sender identities page with the New identity button highlighted.

 Screenshot of the screen to set up a new sender identity in MailerSend.